Introduction and overview

 Who benefits from accessibility?

 Note that not only people with disabilities benefit from accessible sites.
 Generally, accessible web pages are more user-friendly.
 Good usability makes all your users happier.
-And if your portal is accessible on the Internet, you will achieve increased reach with accessible pages, as pages are found more easily by search engines if they are designed to be user-friendly and easily accessible.
+And if your portal is accessible on the Internet, you will achieve an increased reach with accessible pages, as pages are found more easily by search engines if they are designed to be user-friendly and easily accessible.

 More information